brynbellomy/FlatUIColors/README.md

 # install

-Make sure you have the latest pre-release version of [CocoaPods](http://cocoapods.org) (`gem install cocoapods --pre`), which has Swift support.
-At the time of this writing, that would be `0.36.0.beta.1`.
+Make sure you have the latest version of [CocoaPods](http://cocoapods.org) (`gem install cocoapods`) that has Swift support.
+At the time of this writing, that would be `0.39.0`.

 Add to your `Podfile`: